 The costs associated with healthcare cyberattacks and breaches can be high.

-You’ve likely heard more and more about cybersecurity attacks and data breaches in healthcare.
+You’ve likely heard more and more about healthcare data breaches.
 No target seems completely safe with cybercriminals going after hospitals, private physician practices, payers and many other organizations.

 But you may not know why payers are particularly vulnerable to these digital threats, how much it’s costing payers from small to large, and strategies that health plans use to improve their chances of minimizing damage to their staff, company and members.